- 16 Best Games Like Horizon Forbidden West to Try Out in 2022 - December 10, 2021

 Torchlight is a fantasy-themed, action role-playing game set in Torchlight, a fictional town with expansive dungeons and caverns nearby.
-In the game, adventurers explore the town to collect precious loot and battle flocks of monsters.
+In the game, adventurers explore the town to collect epic loot and battle flocks of monsters.

 The gameplay is simple but there’s still lots of depth for adventurers that want to dig deeper.
 Torchlight revolves around a town center where you equip yourself for your travels ahead, take on quests, and sell off any random stuff that enemies have dropped on the floor of the dungeons.